 - Coordinates with various federal, state and local agencies regarding general development activities

 - Prepares cost estimates, specifications, and procurement documents

-- Responds to citizen complaints and inquiries regarding transportation-related projects
+- Responds to citizen inquiries regarding transportation related projects

 - Monitors and controls construction progress and expenditures

-- Plans, develops, and implements customer service enhancements to the infrastructure planning and review process
+- May plan, develop and implement customer service enhancements to the infrastructure planning and review process

 - Perform other duties assigned